-Two on the isle is a good read which I highly recommend for anyone who loves the British Virgin Islands or may be considering building a life here.
-Today, Robb & Rodie's original home serves as a reading lounge/book swap for Pusser's hotel & villa guests.
-I'm sure Robb White himself would approve!
+Two on the Isle is a good read which I highly recommend for anyone who loves the British Virgin Islands or may be considering building a life here.
+Today, Robb & Rodie's original home serves as a reading lounge and book swap for Pusser's hotel & villa guests.
+I'm sure Robb White himself would have approved.

-Charles Tobias, owner of Pusser's, purchased Marina Cay then set about building a very small and intimate resort, gift shop and another Pusser's Restaurant on this charming, 8 acre island.
+Mr. Tobias purchased Marina Cay sometime around 1990 or 1991 (if memory serves), and set about building a very small and intimate resort with yet another gift shop and Pusser's Restaurant on this charming, 8 acre island.

 For sailors visiting Marina Cay, stop in at Pusser's for lunch or dinner.
-There are several moorings buoys available.
-There's a large menu which includes seafood, Caribbean specialties as well as typical North American fare.
-You may also top up your fresh water and ice at the same time!
+Their large menu which includes seafood, Caribbean specialties as well as typical North American fare.
+You may also top up your fresh water and ice at the same time.